moiseszeleny/GC4PhysicalConstants/README.md

 with gzip.open(jsonfilename, 'r') as fin:
     data = json.loads(fin.read().decode('utf-8'))
 ```

-Here "data" is a dictionary with the key=6 ...
-70 representing analytic ranks.
-The dictionary values for a given key are lists which are orginized like this:
+Here, data is a dictionary where the keys range from 6 to 70, representing analytic ranks.
+Each value associated with a key is a list structured as follows:

 ```
 [equation,error,predicted,target]
 ```
 where "equation" is the symbolic equation (using the notation close to LaTeX), "error" is the obtained uncertainty (expressed as a percentage), "predicted" is the predicted value, and
 "target" is the actual value of the constant.
 All duplicate entries have been removed.
-There are no precision constraints applied, i.e., |predicted - target| is always within the uncertainty of the target value as defined by the Standard Model.
+There are no precision constraints applied as in the original publication, i.e., |predicted - target| is always within the uncertainty of the target value as defined by the Standard Model.

 S. V. Chekanov nad H.Kjellerstrand
 June 2025